Budgeting tips for college students: 6 tips for parents and students

 After a year or two of this, “you’re ready to graduate to a credit card,” Godfrey says.
 Many experts agree that co-signing for a card is a bad idea, which you’ll have to do if your child is under 21.
 You can either wait until they hit that age or they can get a card on their own if they can show some income from the jobs they've been working.
 Having their own card is a good step when it comes to being responsible for debt and establishing a credit history.
 Also, it's important they know that carrying a balance is often a bad idea.
 “You wouldn’t throw the keys to the car to a 16-year-old without putting them in driver’s ed,” Beacham says.
 “Don’t give your child a credit card without very specific guidelines.”

 Does the college offer a personal finance course?
 What about the local community?
-Understanding the basics of finance — such as interest rates on loans and what’s a reasonable amount of debt — will go a long way toward helping your child function as an adult.
+Understanding the basics of finance — such as interest rates on loans and what’s a reasonable amount of debt — will go a long way toward learning how to budget in college, as well as helping your child function as an adult.
 Prepare your child now for money independence later, and everyone wins.